-In the laboratory, cover your "work space" / table with tinfoil to ensure a carbon-free environment.
-Prepare 2 test tubes ("burned" 6 hours at 450 °C in Muffle oven) labelled with lake ID, date and containing 150 μl 2 M HCl.
+In the laboratory, cover your "workspace" / table with tinfoil to ensure a carbon-free environment.
+Prepare 2 test tubes ("burned" 6 hours at 450 °C in Muffle oven, lids prewashed in 0.1 M HCl) labelled with lake ID, date and containing 150 μ l 2 M HCl.
 Use tweezers to place a 25 mm (also "burned" 6 hours at 450 °C in Muffle oven) Whatman GF/F filter in a filter bracket.
 A 60 ml plastic syringe is mounted with a 15 cm teflon tube.
-The syringe is filled with 60 ml of the water sample, which is then used to rinse the syringe i.e. flush the water through the syringe by pressing the piston and letting the water out in the sink.
+The syringe is filled with 60 ml of the water sample, which is then used to rinse the syringe i.e., flush the water through the syringe by pressing the piston and letting the water out in the sink.
 Afterwards the syringe is filled with min.
 50 ml of water sample.
 The teflon tube is removed and the filter bracket is mounted on the syringe.
 Press the sample through the filter (for flushing of filter) until 40 ml is left.
 The test tubes are each filled with 15 ml of filtered sample (filtered through the same filter) and the lids are tightened.